Camarones con crema chipotle (creamy chipotle shrimp)

-You can also use the mixture to fix some tacos, top some crunchy tostadas or sopes.
+You can also use the mixture to fix some tacos or top some crunchy tostadas, or sopes.
 Last, we suggest making agua fresca to refresh your mouth from the spicy.
 We recommend strawberry fresca with chia or agua de melón.

 How to Not Overcook Your Shrimp

 Shrimps are very delicate and it’s easy to overcook them.
 However, you want to avoid that because it gives them a rubbery and chewy texture.